lao-tseu-is-alive/go-cloud-k8s-info/README.md

 + We choose to build container image with [nerdctl](https://github.com/containerd/nerdctl): the  Docker-compatible CLI for [containerd](https://containerd.io/) just to show that you don't need Docker on your Linux box anymore.
 + We will scan for security issues and other vulnerabilities **before** building a container image (using [Trivy](https://aquasecurity.github.io/trivy/))
 + We will scan for security issues and other vulnerabilities **before** deploying to kubernetes (using [Trivy](https://aquasecurity.github.io/trivy/))
++ We will avoid deploying and using docker because giving someone access to the Docker daemon is equivalent to giving them root access to the host operating system, i.e., handing them an escalated privilege :

+_With this simple docker command, you will be able to [create a brand-new root user on the host machine](https://flast101.github.io/docker-privesc/) from inside your container:_

+    docker run -v /:/mnt --rm -it alpine chroot /mnt sh

 ### 00 : Develop and test your Go code as usual